 Et voila!
 Ghee!
 Isn’t it pretty?

-At this point you can transfer it to a lidded container — it actually fits perfectly in a pint-size canning jar.
+At this point you can transfer it to a clean glass jar — it actually fits perfectly in a pint-size mason jar.
 You can leave it on the counter to use for about 2 months or store it in the fridge for up to 6 months.
 Also, as it cools, it’ll turn opaque and thicken up.
 Don’t worry, this is normal.

 - 1 pound of high-quality butter (preferably grass-fed)